adamsol/Pyxell/README.md

 -----

 ```
-python test.py --verbose --fast
+python test.py [-v]
 ```

 Tests are divided into good (supposed to compile and run properly) and bad (should throw compilation errors).

-The script is multi-threaded and uses Clang as the default C++ compiler (contrary to standard compilation, where GCC is the default).
+The script uses Clang as the default C++ compiler (contrary to standard compilation, where GCC is the default).
+All C++ code is merged so that only one C++ file is compiled, which is faster than compiling hundreds of files individually, even using multiple threads.
 Total execution time should be around 30 seconds.

-If, however, the tests fail with an error like this: `too many sections` / `file too big` (seen with GCC 7.2 on Windows), then you might need to drop the `--fast` option, which will increase the execution time significantly.
+If, however, the script fails with an error like this: `too many sections` / `file too big` (seen with GCC 7.2 on Windows), or there is another compilation error that is hard to decipher, then you might need to add the `-s` option so that each test is compiled separately.

 You can pass a path pattern to run only selected tests (e.g. `python test.py arrays`).